rolandoam/ChesterGL/README.md

 ## How fast

 The WebGL implementation might depend a lot on your graphic card, but I tried to make it very efficient, so it should go *very* fast with lots of sprites on the screen.
 Try to use BlockGroups (batched sprites) as much as you can.
+As a reference, you might want to look at the [performance test](http://funkaster.github.com/ChesterGL/test/test_perf.html), for my dev machine (4 years old MacBook Pro, Firefox 11), it's around 13,000 blocks at 33ms per frame (~ 30 frames per second).

 For the canvas version, the is a bit more slow, but pretty decent even on iOS devices: